EMILO9/vibe-cli/README.md

 # Vibe CLI (Pre-release)

 Take control of your audio like never before!
-Vibe CLI lets you apply playback rate adjustments, equalizer settings, fade in/out, reverb, 8D effects, and more—all from the command line.
+Vibe CLI lets you apply playback rate adjustments, equalizer settings, fade in/out, reverb, panning effects, and more—all from the command line.

 ## 🎵 Features: